Skip to content

 2. Hallmark of Aging: Telomere attrition

 Maybe you heard about telomeres in biology class?
-They are like the protective caps on shoelaces and help the DNA keep its shape.
-What's exciting is that these protective caps are constantly being dismantled and reassembled.
-For the discovery of this mechanism, the Australian researcher Elisabeth Blackburn received the Nobel Prize and Telomere abrasion was included in the repertoire of the 12 molecular mechanisms that we call Hallmarks of Aging describe.
+They are like the protective caps on shoelaces and help DNA to keep its shape.
+What is exciting is that these protective caps are constantly being dismantled and rebuiltFor the discovery of this mechanism, Australian researcher Elisabeth Blackburn was awarded the Nobel Prize and the telomere attrition was added to the repertoire of 12 molecular mechanisms that we have identified as Hallmarks of Aging describe.

 What is a telomere?

-In almost every cell in our body there is DNA (in German: DNA) in the cell nucleus.
-DesoxyriboNukleinSacid, as it is spelled out, is viewed very simply as a book in which the genetic information is written down.
-However, one book is not enough for this analogy - our DNA is rather an entire library.
-In healthy people, this library includes 23 books - the so-called chromosomes.
+In almost every cell in our body, DNA is located in the cell nucleus.
+DesoxyriboNukleinSAcid, as it is spelled out, is viewed in a very simplified way as a book in which the genetic information is written down.
+However, a book is not enough for this analogy – our DNA is rather a whole libraryIn healthy people, this library contains 23 books – the so-called chromosomes.

-Telomere abrasion – the best comes last
+Telomere attrition – the best comes last

-Over time, the following happens: Once a certain number of DNA duplications have occurred, a threshold is reached and the telomeres are used up.
-This circumstance leads to the cessation of cell function and the inability to divide.
-Leonard Hayflick discovered this threshold and since then it has been called the “Hayflick Limit”.
+Over time, the following happens: Once a certain number of DNA duplications have occurred, a threshold is reached and the telomeres are used upThis situation leads to the cessation of cell function and the inability to divide.
+Leonard Hayflick discovered this threshold and since then it has been called "Hayflick limit“.

 Did you know?
 Magnesium metabolism plays an important role for telomeres.
 Magnesium is needed in many places in our body, but is particularly involved in energy production and electron balance.
 We need both to maintain healthy telomeres.
-Magnesium supplementation has been shown to increase telomere length in humans.
-In return, other publications have shown that low magnesium levels coupled with high homocysteine levels lead to shorter telomeres.
+Magnesium supplementation has been shown to extend telomere length in humansIn contrast, other publications have shown that low magnesium levels coupled with high homocysteine levels lead to shorter telomeres.

 Telomerase as the key to immortality?